Adoption Process

 If your heart is set on a purebred, you should know that 25%-30% of adoptable pets in shelters are purebred.
 Start your search at the shelters for the purebred you're looking for - and check back often - strays and family pets come in to shelters daily.

 Your next best option for a purebred dog or cat is to contact a breed rescue group.
-Click here for a sampling of the rescue groups in the Tidewater area.
-Otherwise, simply do a Google search for the breed and add the word "rescue" and your state.
-This works for "designer dogs", too.
-For instance, if you're looking for a "labradoodle", do a search for "poodle rescue" or "labrador rescue".
-Or call us at (757) 538-3030 - we have a list of breed rescue groups.
+Click here for a sampling of the rescue groups in Tidewater area.
+Otherwise, simply do a Google search for the breed and add the word “rescue” and your state.
+This works for “designer dogs”, too.
+For instance, if you’re looking for a “labradoodle”, do a search for “poodle rescue” or “labrador rescue”.
+Or call us at (757) 538-3030 – we have a list of breed rescue groups.
 Rescue groups will undoubtedly have the purebred pet you want.

 Find a Responsible Breeder